Lab Contract

 ii.
 At the minimum, one week before submission (ideally two weeks), the first-author must send out the final manuscript to the entire lab over the bionic lab email so that all lab members can assess potential authorship.

 iii.
 Draft Credit list: A document/contract should be agreed upon by all contributors during the outline process.
 The document should be a live document with constant revisions/ edits as the project develops and/or new people are involved.
-The agreement will be saved in Google Drive for each project.
+The agreement will be saved in One Drive for each project.

 Authorship agreement from Pitt: https://teamsciencetools.icre.pitt.edu/login?redirectTo=%2Fforms%2Fauthorship-agreement

-8. Conferences
+7. Conferences

 For Internal (Pitt/CMU) conferences, you can present a poster at multiple conferences per year.